Last Updated: April 16, 2023

-Nearsightedness, or myopia, as it is medically termed, is a visual condition in which near objects are seen clearly, but distant objects do not come into proper focus.
+Myopia, also known as nearsightedness, is a visual condition in which near objects are seen clearly, but distant objects are blurry and do not come into proper focus.

 How is myopia diagnosed?